 Even Glastonbury can seem dull and grey on a cold November morning when the Winter light bleaches all the colour from the Town.
 On days like these, we need reminders of sunshine.
 As I pass through the narrow alleyway of the Gauntlet, the rainbow colours of the crockery in Steve and Jan’s shop always catch … Read more

-Most of England woke up to a Winter Wonderland today – carpeted in a blanket of snow and ground to a halt.
-Glastonbury saw strong wind, torrential rain, and then some wet stuff that was not really rain, hail or snow but came down as a sort of drizzly slush and melted immediately upon landing.
-The 6 year … Read more
+Snow no Show Most of England woke up to a Winter Wonderland today – carpeted in a blanket of snow and ground to a halt.
+Glastonbury saw strong wind, torrential rain, and then some wet stuff that was not really rain, hail or snow but came down as a sort of drizzly slush and melted immediately upon landing. … Read more

 Looking for a special Winter Solstice or Christmas gift?
 Give something unique and support Glastonbury writers, small businesses, photographers, designers, artists and craftspeople by buying something from this gift guide.
 I’ve tried to include gifts for a wide range of family and friends.
 I cheated by finding two slipper makers – after all who doesn’t … Read more